nunorecruits/sourcing-copilot/README.md

 5. Add your **Recruiter Details** (role title + hiring company name — required for outreach)
 6. Click **+ New Role** and define your ICP:
    - **Name**: e.g. `Enterprise AE – Acme`
-   - **ICP criteria**: paste your job description or describe what good looks like for this role
+   - **ICP criteria**: paste your job description or describe what good looks like
-   - **What makes this role compelling**: 2-3 sentences in your own words — used to make outreach paragraph 2 specific and human
+   - **What makes this role compelling**: 2-3 sentences in your own words — used in outreach paragraph 2
+   - **Direct competitors**: comma-separated list of hiring company competitors
-   - **Dimensions**: add weighted scoring dimensions (e.g. SaaS Experience 30%, Outbound Motion 25%)
+   - **Dimensions**: add weighted scoring dimensions
 7. Click **Save**

 ### 4. Score a profile
 1. Open any LinkedIn profile
 2. Click **Score Full Profile** (Option 1) for a quick assessment from the live page
-3. Or download the LinkedIn PDF and drag it into the **Option 2** drop zone for a complete assessment
+3. Or download the LinkedIn PDF and drag it into the **Option 2** drop zone
-4. Results appear in the **Results** tab with score, tier, dimensions, strengths, gaps, red flags, worth exploring, and recommendation
+4. Results appear in the **Results** tab with score, tier, dimensions, strengths, gaps, worth exploring, and recommendation

 ---